Bettvorleger/Dealership-AI/README.md

 - frontend: ingress service on port 80
 - backend: ingress service on port 80, subpath /fastapi
 - scraper: cronjob executed everyday at 13:35 (GMT+2)
-- database: stateful set
+- database: stateful set with 10Gi persistent volume claim
-- mlflow model training: job exceuted on change
+- mlflow model training: job exceuted on change with logging in MLFlow
 - secrets: with credentials of the database

 Only the frontend and backend are handled by ingress.
 The scraper does not communicate with other pods.
-The database has an internal service on Cluster-IP 10.110.230.89 to communicate with the backend and is deployed as a stateful set with the name postgres-0.
+The database has an internal service to communicate with the backend and is deployed as a stateful set with the name postgres.
 One can use Aerich to update the database scheme from inside the backend container.

 See the .yaml files for further info on the structure.